In these sermons Hui-neng instructs future masters in all of the skillful means of training monks and helping laymen to liberation.

 “I shall give you the teaching of the three categories and the thirty-six opposing ideas.
 As things rise and pass away, you must separate yourselves from dualism.
 When you explain all things, do not stand apart from nature and form.
 Should someone ask you about the Dharma, what you say should be symmetrical and you must draw parallels for everything.
 Since opposites have the same origin, if they are finally all cast aside there will be no place for them to exist.

 The teaching of the three categories is that of the aggregates (skandhas), the realms of sense-perception (dhatus), and the sense-gates (ayatanas).
 There are five aggregates, eighteen realms of sense-perception, and twelve sense-gates.
 What are the five aggregates?
 They are form (rupa), feeling or sensation (vedana), knowledge of characteristics (samjna), expectations (samskara), and consciousness (vijnana).
 What are the eighteen sense-realms?
-They are the six dusts (sense-phenomena), the six gates (sense organs), and the six types of consciousness (vijnana).
+They are the six dusts (rajas—sense-phenomena), the six gates (sense organs), and the six types of consciousness (vijnana).
 What are the twelve sense-gates?
 Externally they are the six dusts; internally they are the six gates.
 What are the six dusts?
-They are sight, sound, smell, taste, touch, and thought.
+They are sights, sounds, smells, tastes, sensations and thoughts.
 What are the six gates?
 They are the eyes, ears, nose, tongue, body, and mind.
 Dharma-nature (Reality) gives rise to the six types of consciousness—seeing, hearing, smelling, tasting, touching, and thinking—as well as the six gates and the six dusts.
 The myriad things are all within your very nature: this is known as the Alayavijnana.
-Thinking, the Alaya is stirred, the six types of consciousness are produced, and the six dusts are seen passing through the six gates.
+Thinking, the Alaya is stirred, the six types of consciousness are produced, and the six dusts are seen entering through the six gates.
 The three sixes make eighteen.
 From the errors of your self-nature the eighteen false things arise.
 If your self-nature is true, then the eighteen true things arise.
 If your self-nature has false activities, then you are a sentient being; if it has true activities, then you are a Buddha.
 From what do activities arise?
 They arise from the opposites with which your self-nature comes into contact.

 46. The opposites of the phenomena of the external world are five: heaven and earth, the sun and the moon, darkness and light, Yin and Yang, and water and fire.
 There are twelve pairs of opposites to describe the characteristics of things: active-material and actionless-immaterial, with characteristics and without characteristics, within birth-and-death and without birth-and-death, matter and emptiness, motion and stillness, purity and impurity, profane and sacred, monk and layman, old and young, large and small, long and short, and high and low.
 In the activities to which your self-nature gives rise there are nineteen opposites: wrong and right, ignorance and wisdom, stupidity and knowledge, confusion and samadhi, following the precepts and not following them, straight and crooked, real and unreal, difficult and easy, passions and enlightenment, compassion and doing harm, joy and anger, giving and begrudging, progressing and retrogressing, birth and destruction, permanence and impermanence, the Dharmakaya and the physical body, the Nirmanakaya and the Sambhogakaya, substance and function, true nature and characteristics, and sentience and insentience.
 In describing the characteristics of things there are twelve pairs of opposites, in the external world there are five opposites of natural phenomena, and in the functions to which your self-nature gives rise there are nineteen opposites, making altogether thirty-six opposites.
 If you can employ the teaching of the thirty-six opposites, it will apply to all the sutras, and, coming and going, you will stand apart from dualism. (see footnote 1)